apache/cordova-docs/docs/en/edge/platform_plugin_versioning_ref/index.md

 ### Restoring platforms
   * Platforms are automatically restored from config.xml when the **'cordova prepare'** command is run.
-  * If you add a platform without specifying a version/folder/git_url, the version of the platform that would get added would be one compatible to the one in config.xml **if found**.
+  * If you add a platform without specifying a version/folder/git_url, the version to install is taken from config.xml, **if found**.
     * Example:
       Suppose your config.xml file contains the following entry:
           <?xml version='1.0' encoding='utf-8'?>